davified/ga-hack-day/README.md

 ### Theme: The Mothership X Smart Nation

 - During the hackathon, participants will form groups and each group will build an app / microservice that will feed into a single mega mothership app.
-- The mothership app could be a dashboard that expose endpoints to microservices which can be classified into categories such as:
+- The mothership app could be a dashboard that expose endpoints to microservices that provide solutions in areas such as:

   - Technology
   - Data analytics